 An important exception involves the numbers .
 These are taken to be neither prime nor composite.

-The proof above can only be correct when and
+The proof above can only be correct when

 .